 "“Made in Dagenham” goes from zero to sixty in no time at all, motored mostly by laughs and tubthumping tunes.
 Sadly, the musical runs out of gas halfway through, thanks to a top-heavy plot and characters that don’t develop enough to get your heart into gear.
 You root for them — they’re plucky underdogs — but you don’t really care for them.
 However, powered by an all-out star turn from Gemma Arterton, the musical is populist and political, funny and furious, catching the national mood perfectly — and it should succeed on that basis."

 Written by: WestEndTheatre

-Tags: Adrian Der Gregorian, David Cardy, Gemma Arterton, Isla Blair, Made In Dagenham, Made In Dagenham The Musical, Rupert Goold
+Tags: Adrian Der Gregorian, David Cardy, Gemma Arterton, Isla Blair, Made In Dagenham, Made In Dagenham The Musical, reviews round-up, Rupert Goold